chem-gp/fande/README.md

-# fande
+# Description
-Force and Energy fitting at Scale with Gaussian Approximation Potentials
+Fitting molecular Energies, Forces and Chemical shifts with scalable Gaussian Processes with SVI